acciojob/encapsulation-amir0624/README.md

  * Encapsulation
  *
  * Task 1:
- * Create a file Main.java and RWOnly.java in same package
+ * Create a file Main.java and com.driver.Main.RWOnly.java in same package
  *
  * Task 2:
- * create a class named RWOnly in RWOnly.java, with a private member variable name
+ * create a class named com.driver.Main.RWOnly in com.driver.Main.RWOnly.java, with a private member variable name
  *
  * Task 3:
- * create main function in Main.java, and crete an obj of class RWOnly in this file
+ * create main function in Main.java, and crete an obj of class com.driver.Main.RWOnly in this file
  *
  * Task 4:
  * try, setting a value to name, by directly accessing it using obj and also try printing it